 Before we do, let me mention some non-health-related causes of cat meowing at night:

-Increased meowing, especially if it's a change in your cat's usual behavior, could be a sign of underlying health problems.
+Increased meowing, especially if it's a change in your cat's usual behaviour, could be a sign of underlying health problems.

 Here are some of the causes I would like you to consider if you have a cat that is meowing at nighttime: